Tsuyoshi Chitose: Latter years and death

 In 1975 Chitose would move his Sohobu dojo to its current location in Tsuboi, Chūō-ku, Kumamoto, Japan.
 He would continue to travel and dedicate himself to the training of Chito-Ryu practitioners around the world.
-By the early 1980's it was clear that his health was in decline, but he remained steadfast in his training and teaching, though he would need somewhat frequent rests.
+By the early 1980s it was clear that his health was in decline, but he remained steadfast in his training and teaching, though he would need somewhat frequent rests.
 Dr. Tsuyoshi Chitose would pass away on the 6th June 1984 at the age of 86.
-He would leave behind his Wife, 7 children, and many grandchildren.
+He would leave behind his wife, seven children, and many grandchildren.

 Successor

-In August 1984 Chitose's son Yasuhiro Chitose would become the 2nd generation Soke of Chito-Ryu Karate taking on his father's name.
-Though this was near universally accepted early on several senior instructors chose to breaking away from the International Chito-Ryu Karate Federation (ICKF) with examples including William Dometrich (United States Chitō-ryū Karate Federation), Shane Higashi (World Chito-Ryu Karate-Do Federation), and Brain Hayes (Australian Chitokai Karate Association); while others chose to create totally new styles of Karate with Chito-Ryu as a base such as Masami Tsuruoka (Tsuruoka Karate), Mamoru Yamamoto (Yoshukai Karate), and even Dr. Chitose son in law Ken Sakamoto (Ryusei Karate).
+In August 1984 Chitose's son Yasuhiro Chitose would become the second generation Soke of Chito-Ryu Karate taking on his father's name.
+Though this was near universally accepted early on several senior instructors chose to break away from the International Chito-Ryu Karate Federation (ICKF) with examples including William Dometrich (United States Chitō-ryū Karate Federation), Shane Higashi (World Chito-Ryu Karate-Do Federation), and Brain Hayes (Australian Chitokai Karate Association); while others chose to create totally new styles of Karate with Chito-Ryu as a base such as Masami Tsuruoka (Tsuruoka Karate), Mamoru Yamamoto (Yoshukai Karate), and even Dr. Chitose son in law Ken Sakamoto (Ryusei Karate).

 Legacy

-At its' peak Chito-ryu had over 40,000 practitioners on 4 Continents.
+At its peak Chito-ryu had over 40,000 practitioners on four continents.
 Chitose is seen today as one of the old masters of Okinawan Karate and someone who helped spread karate around the globe.